Octreotide 50 micrograms/1 ml Solution for Injection

 Avoid multiple injections at short intervals at the same site.

-To prevent contamination, it is recommended that the cap of the multidose vial (200 micrograms/ml) should be punctured no more than 10 times.
+To prevent contamination, it is recommended that the cap of the multidose vial (200 micrograms/mL) should be punctured no more than 10 times.

 Intravenous infusion

 Prior to administration the solution should be inspected visually for changes of colour or solid particles.
-The diluted solutions of Octreotide (octreotide acetate) in 0.9% sodium chloride solution for injection and stored in PVC bags or in polypropylene syringes are physically and chemically stable for seven days when stored at below 25° C. From a microbiological point of view, the diluted solution should preferably be used immediately.
+The diluted solutions of Octreotide (octreotide acetate) in sodium chloride 9 mg/mL (0.9%) solution for injection and stored in PVC bags or in polypropylene syringes are physically and chemically stable for seven days when stored at below 25° C. From a microbiological point of view, the diluted solution should preferably be used immediately.
 If the solution is not used immediately, storage prior to use is the responsibility of the user and normally should not be longer than 24 hours at 2 to 8° C, unless dilution has taken place in controlled and validated aseptic conditions.
 Before administration the solution has to be brought to room temperature again.

 When Octreotide is to be administered as intravenous infusion, the contents of one 500 micrograms vial should normally be dissolved in 60 mL physiological saline, and the resulting solution should be infused by means of an infusion pump.
 This should be repeated as often as necessary until the prescribed duration of treatment is reached.
 Octreotide has also been infused in lower concentrations.